GoldenRatio3/AssemblyExamples/README.md

 ## Introduction

-Assembly files have the .asm extension, the goal is to turn into an executable binary file with the .o extension
+Assembly files have the .asm extension, the goal is to turn these into an executable binary file with the .o extension

 ## Running Examples